 As crews clear the streets, snow and ice from the road are inevitably pushed back into driveways and other property entrances.
 Unfortunately, this is an unavoidable aspect of snow removal operations.
 We realize this can be an inconvenience to residents and business owners, especially after considerable time and effort have been spent in clearing driveways.
 Village crews will work to minimize snow and ice deposits in excess of those normally encountered during snow plowing; however, they cannot return to spot plow individual driveways which have had snow plowed into them during normal plowing operations.

-Please keep in mind that Village Public Works crews only plow streets owned and maintained by the Village.
+Keep in mind that Village Public Works crews only plow streets owned and maintained by the Village.
 Route 30, 31 and Route 25 are state highways which are maintained by the Illinois Department of Transportation (IDOT).
-Notification regarding snowplowing complaints or pot holes on these roads should be made to the IDOT Communications Center at 847-705-4612.
+Notification regarding snowplowing complaints or pot holes on these roads should be made to the IDOT Communications Center at (847)705-4612.
 They have the ability to contact personnel for needed maintenance or repairs during working and non-working hours.
-For claims of damage that have occurred on state highways, please contact IDOT's claims department at 847-705-4062.
+For claims of damage that have occurred on state highways, please contact IDOT’s claims department at (847)705-4062.

 Likewise, some roads are owned and maintained by the county.
 Orchard Road (north of Route 30) and Montgomery Road are under the control of the Kane County Division of Transportation.
 Orchard Road (south of Route 30) and Galena Road are controlled by the Kendall County Highway Department.

 The Village takes responsibility for mailboxes that are physically hit by plows/trucks, whereas weak or deteriorated mailboxes that fall over due to the clearing of snow are considered to be a maintenance item for the property owner.
-The village surveys the plow routes each fall to evaluate potentially weak or deteriorated mailboxes, and letters are mailed out to each of those addresses, requesting that they be secured or replaced prior to the winter season.
-If you are unsure how the mailbox became damaged, please call public works, Monday-Friday, 7 am to 3 pm (excluding village holidays) for a supervisor to evaluate it.
-If you are putting up a new mailbox or replacing your existing one, please note that USPS standardsrequire the mailbox to be set back between six to eight inches from the front face of the curb or road edge to the mailbox door.
+The Village surveys the plow routes each fall to evaluate potentially weak or deteriorated mailboxes, and letters are mailed out to each of those addresses, requesting that they be secured or replaced prior to the winter season.
+If you are unsure how the mailbox became damaged, please call public works, Monday-Friday, 7 am to 3 pm (excluding Village holidays) for a supervisor to evaluate it.
+View our Village Mailbox Ordinance Sec.
+6-10.
+(7) regarding mailbox reimbursement eligibility.
+If you are putting up a new mailbox or replacing your existing one, please note that USPS standards require the mailbox to be set back between six to eight inches from the front face of the curb or road edge to the mailbox door.